Pelikan M800 Burnt Orange

 Pelikan Souverän M800 Burnt Orange

-The Pelikan Souverän line is well known and a sought after model.
-It uses the dependable differentiated piston the company launched in 1929.
-The thread system allows the internal part to turn faster than the turn of the knob at the end of the pen.
+The Pelikan Souverän line is well known and sought after for the various models.
+The pen uses the dependable differentiated piston, an ink-fill mechanism the company launched in 1929.
+The differentiated piston uses a thread system that allows the internal part to turn faster than the turn of the extern knob at the end of the pen.
 This gives a smooth fast draw of ink.

-The Souverän line began with the "400" back in 1950.
-It was issued at a time when the company was re-establishing itself.
-The original striped sleeve became and still remains a worldwide symbol for the brand.
-It was not until the 1980s Pelikan used the name Souverän for this line of pens..
+The Souverän line began with the "400" issued in 1950.
+This took place at a time the company was re-establishing itself.
+The original striped-sleeve became and still remains a worldwide symbol for the brand.
+In the 1980s Pelikan used the name Souverän for this line of pens.

-The M800 came out in 1987 as part of the company's launch into the premium pen market.
-After going into receivership in 1982, and being taken over by the Swiss Company, Condorport, in 1984, and then in 1996 Goodace of Malaysia became the majority stockholder.
-The M400 was re-launched in 1982, after basically not being in production since 1970.
-It was a hit.
+The M800 model was issued in 1987 as part of the company's launch into the premium pen market.
+It was an important undertaking as Pelikan went into receivership in 1982, and taken over by the Swiss Company, Condorport, in 1984.
+In 1996 Goodace of Malaysia became the majority stockholder.

-So on my September 2016 visit to Novelli Pen in Rome, I went through my normal ritual of looking at the various pens, Marco carrying a try to put the pens of interst, and then to return to the counter and try out the various pens, and try to narrow down my selection.
-This year I had pick too many that I just "must have".
-When I indicated that perhaps I would select the M800 Burnt white on my visit next year (there is good advance planning), Marco indicated he only had two left and the pens were no longer available - this was one of the Special Editions with a defined production run.
+So on my September 2016 visit to Novelli Pen in Rome, I went through my normal ritual: I would wallk along the showcases and look at the various pens.
+Marco would carry a try to put the pens of interst.
+We would then return to the counter and I would try out eachy of the pens, The process to narrow down my selection was painful.
+This year I had pick too many "must have" pens.
+I indicated that perhaps I would select the M800 Burnt Orange on next year's visit, Marco indicated he only had two left and the pens were no longer available - this was one of the Special Editions with a defined production run.
 So that moved this pen to the top of the list!

-The gold-plated trim looks warm and appoopriate to the brown and white tones of the pen.
+The gold-plated pen trim looks warm and appoopriate to the brown and orange tones of the pen.

-The pen come in the regular Pelikan pen box, a cardboard based box with a leatherette/vinyl pen wrap inside.
+The pen come in the regular Pelikan G15 pen box -- a cardboard based box with a leatherette pen wrap inside.
 Too bad they did not link this pen with a special colour of ink.
-The Edlestein line of inks does comes in a white and a burnt white colour would have really made this a special product.

 I have a number of M800's in my collection.
 I find the size of pen is very well suited to my hand.
 The pen closed in 5.44" in length, and when capped, the way I write with all my pens, it is a good 6.74".

-The piston pulls a good quantity of ink, 1.2 ml so the pen can be filled up, and there is a good long writing time before it is needed to be refilled again.
+The piston pulls a good quantity of ink, 1.35 ml according the Pelikan.
+The pen can be filled up, and there is a good long writing time before it is needed to be refilled again.
 Like the majority of the M800s, there is no ink-view window.
-I only have that in some of my older Black M800s.
+The ink window is founmd in some of my Black M800s.
 It is a feature that I like.

 All about the experience of selecting, owning and writing with fountain pens